Damodar River: Tributaries

 Damodar River has a number of tributaries and subtributaries, such as Barakar, Konar, Bokaro, Haharo, Jamunia, Ghari, Guaia, Khadia and Bhera.
-The Damodar and the Barakar trifurcates the Chota Nagpur plateau.
+The Damodar and the Barakar trifurcate the Chota Nagpur plateau.
 The rivers pass through hilly areas with great force, sweeping away whatever lies in their path.
 Two bridges on the Grand Trunk Road near Barhi in Hazaribagh district were torn down by the Barakar: the great stone bridge in 1913 and the subsequent iron bridge in 1946.

 River of Sorrows

 The Chota Nagpur Plateau receives an average annual rainfall of around 1400 mm, almost all of it in the monsoon months between June and August.
 The huge volume of water that flows down the Damodar and its tributaries during the monsoons used to be a fury in the upper reaches of the valley.
 In the lower valley it used to overflow its banks and flood large areas.

 Damodar River was earlier known as the "River of Sorrows" as it used to flood many areas of Bardhaman, Hooghly, Howrah and Medinipur districts.

 The floods were virtually an annual ritual.
 In some years the damage was probably more.
 Many of the great floods of the Damodar are recorded in history — 1770, 1855, 1866, 1873–74, 1875–76, 1884–85, 1891–92, 1897, 1900, 1907, 1913, 1927, 1930, 1935 and 1943.
 In four of these floods (1770, 1855, 1913 and 1943) most of Bardhaman town was flooded.

 In 1789 an agreement was signed between Maharaja Kirti Chand of Burdwan and the East India Company wherein the Maharaja was asked to pay an additional amount of ₹193.721 thousand for the construction and maintenance of embankment to prevent floods.
 However, these ran into dispute and in 1866 and 1873, The Bengal Embankment Act was passed, transferring the powers to build and maintain embankment to the government.

 So great was the devastation every year that the floods passed into folklore, as the following Bhadu song testifies: